satellaviewer/xsys-blog/_posts/2023-10-12-weapon-preshow.md

 * MAGUS: Uh, hello?
 Is there a...
 Big Dendy here?

-*The entire building *sits upright*, arms unspooling from either side, revealing that the ship *is* his contact.*
+*The entire building SITS UPRIGHT, arms unspooling from either side, revealing that the ship *is* his contact.*

 * BIG DENDY: Ahh, so you're the newbie!